ampl/mp/doc/source/components.rst

 which accepts them via the :ref:`model API <flat-model-api>`, or become reformulated into more simple entities by :ref:`Flat Converter <flat-converters>`.
-If the solver natively accepts a nonlinear constraint, it is possible to still apply automatic reformulation via a solver option, for example *acc:log* for logarithm.
-Run the driver with *-=* or *-c* for a list of natively accepted constraints and options.
+If the solver natively accepts a nonlinear constraint, it is possible to still apply automatic reformulation via a :ref:`solver option <ampl-solver-options>`, for example *acc:log* for logarithm.
+Run the driver with *-=* for the list of options, or with *-c* for the list of supported constraints.

 .. _mathematical-background: